lowtze/latin-books/Julia - Reed/Reed - Julia.md

 study, one's interest should be directed mainly toward oneself.
-Moreover with all that Borne means to us in history, with all that Italy, both past and present, means to the ordinary edu- cated English-speaking person, it seems to me that if we cannot make Latin interesting for itself and from the very first, it is our own fault.
+Moreover with all that Borne means to us in history, with all that Italy, both past and present, means to the ordinary educated English-speaking person, it seems to me that if we cannot make Latin interesting for itself and from the very first, it is our own fault.
 It is the gateway into a magic country and can